McNerdius/TailBlazor/Source/wwwroot/content/notes.md

 - `tailwindcss` - yep, `tailwindcss` itself is a PostCSS plugin.

 - [`autoprefixer`](https://github.com/postcss/autoprefixer){target="_blank"} applies "vendor prefixes" to your CSS to accommodate vendor-specific implementations of CSS features.
-This should run second-to-last, after all CSS is built up.
+This is run second-to-last, after all CSS is built up.

 - [`cssnano`](https://cssnano.co/docs/introduction/){target="_blank"} optionally minifies your output CSS, if you pass `--minify` to the CLI.
 Obviously this needs to be run last !